thenexthub/Codira/docs/LibraryEvolutionManifesto.md

 # Introduction

-This document is intended to discuss current issues in and possible future expansions of Swift's model for ABI-stable _library evolution,_ described in [LibraryEvolution.rst][].
-Like other "manifesto" documents in the Swift community, it sets out related tasks in service of a general goal, though this is still an exploration of the space more than a to-do list.
+This document is intended to discuss current issues in and possible future expansions of Codira's model for ABI-stable _library evolution,_ described in [LibraryEvolution.rst][].
+Like other "manifesto" documents in the Codira community, it sets out related tasks in service of a general goal, though this is still an exploration of the space more than a to-do list.

 [LibraryEvolution.rst]: ./LibraryEvolution.rst